 During this same period, African people were kept in zoos alongside animals.
 These pictures below are of Ota Benga, a Congolese Pygmy who spent some time as an attraction in a zoo in the early 1900s (but whose “captivity” was admittedly controversial at the time).
 (There’s a book about him that I haven’t read.
 So I can’t endorse it, but I will offer a link.)
 Ota Benga saw most of his tribe, including his wife and child, murdered before being brought to the Bronx Zoo.
 (It was customary for the people of his tribe to sharpen their teeth.)

 The theorization of the great chain of being was not just for “science” or “fun.”
 It was a central tool in justifying efforts to colonize, enslave, and even exterminate people.
 If it could be established that certain kinds of people were indeed less than, even less than human, then it was acceptable to treat them as such.

 This is a “generalizable tactic of oppression,” by the way.
 During the period of intense anti-Irish sentiment in the U.S. and Britain, the Irish were routinely compared to apes as well.

 So, there you have it.
 Connections have been drawn between black people and primates for hundreds of years.
-Whatever else you want to think about modern instances of this association – the one Wade and her child are suffering now, but also the Obama sock monkey, the Black Lil’ Monkey doll, and a political cartoon targeting Obama – objections are not just paranoia.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Whatever else you want to think about modern instances of this association — the one Wade and her child are suffering now, but also the Obama sock monkey, the Black Lil’ Monkey doll, and a political cartoon targeting Obama — objections are not just paranoia.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.